Layered Performance Analysis of TLS 1.3 Handshakes: Classical, Hybrid, and Pure Post-Quantum Key Exchange: Methodology and Experimental Setup

 \subsection{Metrics and Data Collection}

 Performance evaluation is organized into three metric families:

 \textbf{Per-layer latency metrics.} For each of the five protocol layers described in Section~\ref{sec:TLS}, the data-reduction tool computes the following descriptive statistics from all valid TCP streams in a capture: arithmetic mean, median (p50), p90, p95, and p99 percentiles, minimum, maximum, and standard deviation (SD).
-Additionally, the \textbf{total end-to-end time} (TCP~SYN to HTTP~200~OK) is computed per connection and summarized with its mean and SD.
+Additionally, the \textbf{total end-to-end time (E2E)}, defined as the per-connection wall-clock interval from the TCP~SYN to the final HTTP~200~OK, is computed per connection and summarized with its mean and SD.
+The E2E time is obtained directly from the per-connection boundary timestamps (not by summing per-layer percentiles, which are not additive).

 \textbf{Message size and key material metrics.} For each algorithmic configuration, the \texttt{ClientHello} length (bytes) and \texttt{ServerHello} length (bytes) are recorded, as well as the client key exchange (key\_share) payload size.
 The \texttt{key\_share} payload size is deterministic for a given key exchange group, as it is fixed by the algorithm specification~\cite{nist_mlkem}.
 This allows direct quantification of the bandwidth overhead introduced by PQC key material.